AndreaCrotti/kaocha-retry/README.md

 If you want to try this plugin out just run [the kaocha script](./simple-testing/kaocha) in that simple project.
 It will uses kaocha-retry from your local checkout so you can develop with it easily.

+## Release

+Check the [deps-library documentation](https://github.com/applied-science/deps-library) to understand how to release new versions to clojars, and use the [release.sh script](./release.sh).